bradwood/BPRC/README.md

 - `--dry-run` option not implemented
 - poor test coverage and test automation
 - only handles JSON in the response bodies, XML or ther payload types are not supported.
-- BUG: file substitution only happens in the variables section of the YAML, not the recipe section.

 ## Planned improvements
 - improving error handling